csarnevesht/sync-with-playwright/docs/instructions.cmd-supabase.md

     find dropbox account folder in supabase
     get all applications for the dropbox account get the actual application from dropbox
-            get first name, last name, etc and update the database record for the application
+            extract first name, last name, etc from the application file and update the database record for the application